VitalDevTeam/wp-customizer/README.md

 * **`vtl_get_custom_logo()`** Gets the logo that has been set in the Site Identity panel in the Customizer.
 * **`vtl_the_custom_logo()`** Prints the logo that has been set in the Site Identity panel in the Customizer.
 * **`vtl_get_theme_colors()`** Gets the current theme color settings.

+## How the fonts work

+The fonts available in the Customizer are defined in `includes/customizer/fonts.php`.
+Create your list of fonts by adding them as items in the `font_choices` array.

+**The array item key** should be equal to the Google Font's stylesheet URL parameters.
+Basically, everything after the `?` in the URL.
+For example, the stylesheet URL for Lato Regular and Bold is `https://fonts.googleapis.com/css2?family=Lato:wght@400;700&display=swap`.
+This means the item key should be `Lato:wght@400;700&display=swap`

+**The array item value** should be the name of the font.
+For example, `Lato`.
+This is used for display in the fonts dropdowns but also in the `font-family` CSS rules.

 ## How the colors work